HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 3 - Custom Fitness Functions/README.md

 }
 ```

-**binarySSE** gets the squared error of each case and then calculates the sum.
+**binarySSE** gets the squared error of each case and then calculates the sum:

 ```
 val binarySSE: FitnessFunction<Double> = object : FitnessFunction<Double>() {